vidaruamarcosportugal/vidaruamarcosportugal.github.io/_posts/2019-11-12-python - pandas.markdown

 ---

 *I'm a product data analyst (currently working for [leboncoin.fr](http://leboncoin.fr)). <br>
-This is my peripherical-brain for `python` / `pandas`, it's not exhaustive, but I tried to update it with cool stuff I learned along the way.*
+This is my peripherical-brain for `python` / `pandas`, it's not exhaustive, but I try to update it with cool stuff I learned along the way.*

 `Start: 2015`<br>